abraunegg/onedrive/docs/usage.md

 ERROR: Please set appropriate permissions to allow write access to the logging directory for your user account
 ERROR: The requested client activity log will instead be located in your users home directory
 ```

+If this error message is received, you will need to diagnose why your system cannot write to the file location specified.

 #### Client Activity Log Example:
 An example of a client activity log for the command `onedrive --sync --enable-logging` is below: